 Once upon a time I studied Spanish at Middlebury College and in Spain.
 A love of books and good conversation eventually brought me to the Graduate Institute at St John's College.
 I also studied philosophy and taught at Penn State.
-I think it's important to keep being a student so I've also recently signed up to take occasional classes in Environmental Law at Vermont Law School.
+I think it's important to keep being a student so I take occasional classes in Environmental Law and Native American Law at Vermont Law School and the University of Montana Law School.

-Now I'm a professor of philosophy and classics and the Chair of the Religion, Philosophy and Classics Department at Augustana University in Sioux Falls, South Dakota.
+Now I am Professor of Philosophy and Classics and the Chair of the Religion, Philosophy and Classics Department at Augustana University in Sioux Falls, South Dakota.
+In 2018 I became Augustana's Director of Sustainability.
 I teach Classical American Pragmatism (with an emphasis on the works of Charles S. Peirce), philosophy of religion, environmental philosophy, and ancient philosophy (especially Plato).
-Views represented on this blog are my own, not my college's.
+Views represented on this blog are my own, not my university's.

 I am fond of brook trout, salvelinus fontinalis.
 I find them and the other North American char species too lovely not to spend part of my life in their company, and too lovely not to write about them sometimes.
 I've spent time observing them in their habitats from Georgia to Maine and from Prince Edward Island to Alaska.